Let me guess:

 - Build people up, make them feel good

-The key to do it is to consider your time on stage as “irrupting into people’s lives”.
+The key to doing it is to consider your time on stage as “irrupting into people’s lives”.

 In a way, that is exactly the case: whether they are aware of it or not, when you are on stage you are taking people’s most precious commodity: their time.